 The oral clearance of quetiapine is reduced by approximately 25% in patients with renal or hepatic impairment.

 Quetiapine is extensively metabolised by the liver, and therefore should be used with caution in patients with known hepatic impairment.

-Patients with renal or hepatic impairment should be started on SEROQUEL 25 mg/day.
-The dose should be increased daily, in increments of 25 to 50 mg, to an effective dose.
+Patients with renal or hepatic impairment should start with 25 mg quetiapine per day.
+Depending on clinical response and tolerability of the individual patient, the dose should be increased daily, in increments of 25 to 50 mg quetiapine, to an effective dose.